 The Financial Statements have been prepared on the historical cost basis.
+Presently the Bank does not have financial investment classified as Available for Sale or other items measured at fair value.

 (c) Going concern

 The Bank's management has made an assessment of its ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
 Furthermore, management is not aware of any material uncertainties that may cast significant doubt upon the Bank's ability to continue as a going concern.
 Therefore, the financial statements continue to be prepared on the going concern basis.